andreas-timm/code-signature-ts/README.md

 ## Compatibility
 This tool has been developed and tested exclusively on **macOS**.
 It is not guaranteed to work on other operating systems.

-## Limitations
-Only comments of the double slash "`//`" type can be used at this time.

 ## Install
 ```shell
 git clone --depth=1 https://github.com/andreas-timm/code-signature-ts.git ~/.local/share/code-signature-ts